codemonster94/codemonster94/README.md

 - 🔭 I’m currently learning anything that can help me achieve my goals
 - 🌱 I’m currently learning Natural language Processing.
-- 👯 I’m looking to collaborate on more of Data Science projects.
+- 👯 I’m looking to collaborate on more artificial intelligence projects.
-- 🤔 I’m looking for help with getting a full time data science job where i can code day in and day out.
+- 🤔 I’m looking for help with getting a full-time data science job where I can code day in and day out.
 - 💬 Ask me about how I can be helpful to you.
 - 📫 How to reach me: guddubhagat88@gmail.com | https://www.linkedin.com/in/guddubhagat/
 - ⚡ Fun fact: I can be  a good listener if you need to vent.